-These activities require little or no preparation, and these are not formal classes….
+We have many options available.
+These activities require little or no preparation, and these are not formal classes:

--General session singing.
-We start each day singing as a choir of 700, learning a new warm-up, song, and tag each day
+-General session singing- We start each day singing as a choir of 700+, learning a new warm-up, song, and tag each day

 -Tag singing all over the school, at all hours of the day

 These activities require some music preparation before you arrive.
 These are formal classes from Monday – Friday with no prerequisite.

 -Next Generation Chorus is for our young men and women from 18 to 25.
-Rehearse two times a day at 10:30 a.m. and 4:30 p.m.
+Rehearse two times per day at 10:30 a.m. and 4:30 p.m.
 (2 hours each session).

 This activity requires significant music preparation.
 Monday – Thursday night

-- Extreme Quartet Brigade.
-Show up to HU knowing 6 songs cold, and sing in different quartet configurations with you always on the same part.
-The event planners remind you to be overly prepared because if you are not, you will hurt the experience of the other 3 hoping to sing in a quartet with you.
+-Quartet Brigade.
+Show up to HU knowing 6 songs cold, and sing in different quartet configurations but with you always singing the same part.
+The event planners remind you to be overly prepared, otherwise, it can hurt the experience of the other 3 hoping to sing in a quartet with you.

 I want to learn more about coaching quartets or choruses.
 Can I do that at HU?